keepRunning/TruffleContractExamples/README.md

 A set of practice ethereum contracts which can be tested using truffle suite.
 Ganache has to be run to be able to test these.

-For local testing:
+To run unit tests:
 npm run test:local
+or
+truffle test --network ganache

-For testing on servr with ganache-cli: npm run test
+For unit test with coverage with ganache-cli: npm run test